 Also, don’t confuse a business mentor with a business coach.
-A mentor’s aim is to teach you what to do and how, in specific situations, unlike a coach who helps you develop your generic skills for deciding what to do and how.
+A mentor’s aim is to teach you what to do in specific situations, unlike a coach who helps you develop your generic skills for deciding what to do and how.
 The mentor helps the entrepreneur fill an experience gap, and a coach helps fill a skill gap.
 Both may be required.

 Once you are ready, what are some of the attributes of a good mentor that you should look for?
 You need someone who:

 - Challenges your accountability.
 Entrepreneurs tend to be driven by the crisis of the moment.
 As such, it is easy to neglect the real priorities of growing the business.
-Sharing of your goals with your mentor means that if you don’t complete them, you have a credible voice to remind you and help get you back on the right track.
+Sharing your goals with your mentor means that if you don’t complete them, you have a credible voice to remind you and help get you back on the right track.

 - Able to extrapolate the business.
 A successful business never stands still.
 You need a constant stream of ideas for scaling and expanding, with a realistic understanding of the costs and resources required.
 Then there is the exit strategy, which needs planning, connections, and forethought.

 - Gives the outside view looking in.
-A mentor knows what to look for, and sees what your customers see.
+A mentor knows what to look for and sees what your customers see.
 It’s natural to become so immersed in your business that you forget to step back and look in from the outside.
-Like living next to the railroad tracks; after a while, you don’t hear the trains.
+Like living next to the railroad tracks: after a while, you don’t hear the trains.

 This person could be a professional who does this for a living or a role model in a related business who is willing to help you.
-An ideal candidate is someone from the Boomer generation, who is semi-retired, but still active in local organizations or the investment community.
+An ideal candidate is someone from the Boomer generation who is semi-retired but still active in local organizations or the investment community.